F5EMEA/oltra/use-cases/automation/bigip/README.md

 ### Step 1.
 Review the repositories
 In our environment we are using GitLab.
 The design is fairly straightforward and it is based on 5 repositories.
-- `customer-A` and `customer-B` are the two repos that are used to save the highlevel VirtualServer configuraiton in a YAML format.
+- `customer-a` and `customer-b` are the two repos that are used to save the highlevel VirtualServer configuraiton in a YAML format.
 - `waf_policies` is the repo that holds the AWAF policies that will be created through AS3
 - `prod` is the repository that holds all the AS3 JSON files that serve as the source of truth for the BIG-IP.
 - `automation_files` is the repo that holds all the pipelines, Ansible playbooks and JINJA2 templates